 Deficiencies found during the inspection will be mitigated later by Intermountain personnel, or the customer, if their landscaping is the concern.

 Notification of this program has been issued through inserts included with the customer’s bill, electronic version of the notice included with ebill customers monthly bills, printed messages directly on the customers printed and electronic bill, and social platforms (Facebook, Twitter, Instagram, and LinkedIn).

 You will be able to recognize Intermountain Gas employees by the personal protective equipment (high visibility vests and clothing) uniforms with the Intermountain Gas logo and will be driving our company vehicles.
 They will also be carrying handheld tablet computers to complete their work for this survey.

 Always allow safe and easy access to your gas meter by keeping the area in front of and around your meter clear at all times.
 We need at least two feet of clearance around the meter to provide visibility and access for routine work and also in case of any emergency.

 This gas meter survey project will be conducted throughout the Intermountain Gas service territory.
-Weather permitting- the survey project will begin around the 1st of March.
-Below is a list of locations and estimated timeframes.
+Weather permitting- the survey project will begin around mid-January 2021.
+Below is a list of locations and estimated start dates.

 Operating pipelines in the Northwest can pose unique challenges.
 One of these unique challenges is atmospheric corrosion.
 Atmospheric corrosion occurs when raw metal is exposed to the elements.
 Since atmospheric corrosion affects many industries, products and best-practices have evolved to combat the problem.
 These include specialized coatings, pollutant abatement, and water avoidance, to name a few.